4st0lfo1337/FORK-Hyprlain/README.md

 <br><br>
 This config is just my version of the [Hyprlain](https://github.com/Ascaniolamp/Hyprlain) by Ascaniolamp Rice, that I use on my daily driver PC, With a few color changes and some tweaks to the Hyprland configuration, and other things to fit my style...
+If you're looking for the complete setup with GTK themes, sddm Theme, and more, please visit the original Hyprlain repository.

 If you like Lain and Linux as much as I do, check out the [LainOS project](https://www.reddit.com/r/LainOSdevelopers/) An Arch-based, privacy-focused distro with a style inspired by Copland-OS!

 > [!IMPORTANT]
 > I only use the Super + C and Super + R keybindings because
 > I use multiple monitors, you don't need to use these keys if you use a single monitor.